endojs/proposal-new-global/README.md

   purposes of duplicating internal slots, the property descriptors of copied `keys`, and its `importHook`.
-- `Function` and `eval` - evaluators that execute code with the _global_ as the global scope and `importHook`,`importMeta` used for all imports encountered in the evaluated code
+- `Function` and `eval` - evaluators that execute code with the _global_ as the global scope and `importHook`,`importMetaHook` used for all imports encountered in the evaluated code
 - All other function constructors, which can be accessed through `eval` and their corresponding, undeniable syntax, like `global.eval('async () =>